njamesgeorge1223/Precipitation-Analysis-from-Weather-Stations-using-SQLAlchemy/SurfsUp/README.md

 # Climate Analysis in Honolulu, Hawaii - Surfs Up!

-In this project I analyze precipitation data collected by weather stations in Honolulu, Hawaii using SQLAlchemy Object Relational Model (ORM) queries, Pandas, and Matplotlib in the IPython notebook, ClimatePy.ipynb.
+In this project, I analyze precipitation data collected by weather stations in Honolulu, Hawaii using SQLAlchemy Object Relational Model (ORM) queries, Pandas, and Matplotlib in the IPython notebook, ClimatePy.ipynb.
 From these queries, I also create a RESTful Web API using Flask and Python, ClimateApp.py, for later development.

 The source and module files are in this folder, SurfsUp; the images of plots made in the iPython notebook, ClimatePy.ipynb are in the Images folder; the logs made by the IPython notebook during testing are in the Logs Folder; and the input CSV and database files are in the Resources folder.